Skip to main content

 8. What is a QILDRO Calculation Order?

 A QILDRO Calculation Order (QCO) is an Illinois court order that tells SERS the amount of the benefit or refund to pay the alternate payee.
-The QCO is a separate court order from the QILDRO, and is only needed for a percentage QILDRO.
+The QCO is a separate court order from the QILDRO, and is only needed when the QILDRO directs a percentage of the marital portion of the benefit, or a percentage of the full payment.

 9. When should a QILDRO Calculation Order (QCO) be submitted?